Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 If they just chilled, just let the nits slide, just fixed them themselves, didn't scope creep: then everything would be okay!

 But that's not a real solution for anyone other than "the nitpicking reviewer".
-Around here, **we believe in systematic solutions to systematic problems.**
-And if reading this post has left you with as many bitter memories of [great ideas that may never be](https://soasis.org/posts/a-mirror-for-rust-a-plan-for-generic-compile-time-introspection-in-rust/) as writing it left in me, you can be assured this is a systematic problem.

-## Automation for humans
+Why does questionable but well-intenioned behavior quietly derail important work?

+## Overruling objections: naive consensus is terrible actually

+To understand this, we need to examine the decision making process of open source projects, as they *actually* exist.
+Once a PR is opened, what happens to it?

+Open source projects tend to run on **naive consensus by default.**
+The operating semantics are simple:

+1. If everyone says "LGTM", the work gets merged.
+2. If someone reasis a concern, we wait for the author to fix it.
+3. If the author doesn't fix the concern, the PR stays open (or gets closed as stale).
+4. If the author comes back and says "that's not a problem actually", then we get orgnizational undefined behavior.

+We even made a [witty, heart-breaking game]( https://leafwing-studios.itch.io/consensus-together) you can play with your friends/teammates/worst enemies, if you don't believe that naive consensus itself is at fault here.

+These rules make open source pretty good at saying yes to uncontroversial things, and extremely good at saying no to controversial things, because a conflict-driven stalemate or a timeout due to excessive revisions is still a no.

+But that's a *problem*: you have to be able to say yes to controversial decisions too!
+Axiomatically: to make a decision, you have to both be able to say no, and to say yes.
+If your project works like this, your project **can't make decisions about the things that matter.**
+You have to keep making decisions, day after day, or your momentum will die and everything will slowly rot.
+It doesn't even matter if they're "right": the very fact that a decision was made staves off this decay.

+The classical solution here is to have a BDFL, or code owner, who can shut down discussion, merge PRs over objections and close issues as "not planned".
+As long as they're not overworked (never happens), things function smoothly.

+But that's not the only patch: delegation, binding votes or [more sophisticated consensus-based decision making processes](https://www.sociocracyforall.org/sociocracy/) all offer another way.
+Just don't ignore this problem!

+## Nit-pick arithme-tick

-Axiomatically, there are two ways to solve nitpicking in code review.
-First, reduce the amount of nits that need picking.
+As you might guess, there are two ways to solve nitpicking in code review: reduces the nits that need to be picked, and reduce the rate at which pickable nits are picked at.

-Ensure that code that comes in is free of obvious trivial mistakes.
+The first strategy is quite effective: ensure that code that comes in is free of obvious trivial mistakes.
 Linters and formatters are great for that!

 But just as importantly: invest in paying off your tech debt and clarifying your architecture.
 If it's *obvious* how to do something, you won't have to waste everyone's time explaining that someone did something the wrong way.
 Get those eager new contributors to help, seriously.

-Secondly, you can reduce the maount of nits that are picked.
+On the other hand, you could try to reduce the maount of nits that are picked.
-I don't actually think that telling reviewers "don't worry about this stuff" is generally a useful strategy.
+I don't actually think that telling reviewers "don't worry about this stuff" is generally a useful strategy: it tends to breed resentment and makes them stay quiet on helpful low-cost improvements.
 Instead, get them to focus on splitting apart their "would be nice" feedback from "this must be fixed" feedback.

 If you want to implement *any* of these changes effectively you need automation: whether that's CI for the machines or written guidelines for humans.